OSADP/OpenAWAM/field_node/instructions.md

 Hardware required to bench test field node:
 -------------------------------------------
 - Raspberry Pi
-- SD card--4GB minimum, 8GB preferred
+- Boot drive--either SD card or USB drive.
+See below for instructions on booting from USB.
+Either way, the minimum size currently is 4GB with 8GB preferred.
 - Micro USB power cable--get the minimum length needed;
   longer cables cause voltage drops and unreliable operation
 - USB power supply rated for 750 mA or greater (check against